-The Government of India has introduced various policies for greater inclusion of SMEs and private sector in the Defense industry, and at the same time increased the foreign direct investment ceiling, making it easier for foreign manufacturing participants in this industry.
+The Government of India has introduced various policies for greater inclusion of SMEs and private sector in the defence industry and at the same time increased the foreign direct investment ceiling, making it easier for foreign manufacturing participants in this industry.

-As per the projections, India is planning to spend over US $ 250 billion on capital procurement, in the next fifteen years.
-The increase in spending also indicates the huge availability of opportunities for the domestic and global companies in the defence and aerospace sector. .
+As per the projections, India is planning to spend over USD 250 billion on capital procurement in the next fifteen years.
+The increase in spending also indicates the huge availability of opportunities for the domestic and global companies in the defence and aerospace sector.
 Defence & Aerospace sector is at the core of ‘Make in India’ campaign of the Government of India.

 The Indian Ministry of Defence (MoD) follows the Defence Procurement Procedure (DPP) for capital acquisitions and the Defence Procurement Manual (DPM) for revenue purchases.
 The revised procedures provide more flexibility to the end-users and the industry to work together, especially on development projects.

-From the Norwegian point of view the Indian Navy and Coast Guard will be most attractive as Norway has a lot to offer in the ocean space.
-There is also a scope for the civilian equipment for the defence industry.
-The Indian navy’s fleet is ageing very fast which requires maintenance & modernization in the short term.
-In the long run to improve this status, India will require manufacturing of new vessels in the coming years.
+From the Norwegian point of view, the Indian Navy and Coast Guard will be the most attractive as Norway has a lot to offer in the ocean space.
+There is also a scope of the civilian equipment for the defence industry.
+The Indian navy’s fleet is ageing very fast, which requires maintenance and modernization in the short term.
+In the long run, to improve this status, India will require manufacturing of new vessels in the coming years.

 Navy and Coast Guard